 You can create custom graphs to display requirement status and test run coverage according to requirements.
 You can only create graphs for a current status.

 To create a requirements status graph:

-Create a custom graph using Requirements as the Item type and group by Phase.
-For details, see Set up the dashboard.
+Click to add a widget and select Add custom graph.
+Use Requirements as the Item type and group by Phase.
+For details, see Configure widget settings.

 The requirements are displayed in alphabetical order.